 Right Training mode for you

 An important consideration is the availability of recorded sessions in case you miss a class.
-This is quite common because of work schedule, family commitments etc. If you get access to recorded sessions, that will help you in maintaining continuity.
+This is quite common because of work schedules, family commitments etc. If you get access to recorded sessions, that will help you in maintaining continuity.

-Does the training provider offers support of any kind?
+Does the training provider offer support of any kind?
 Can you ask questions after the classes?
 Sometimes you may not feel comfortable asking a question in the class for whatever reasons?
 Is there any provision for getting answers later?
-Or is there is any channel for submitting your questions and doubts?
+Or is there any channel for submitting your questions and doubts?